Amoria damonii: Description

 Amoria damonii has a large size that varies between 75 and 140 mm.

+The shell surface exhibits a network of closely spaced, angular intersecting lines, resulting in a pattern of crowded triangular spots.
+The sutural callosity is very dark.
 The protoconch is glossy, domed, white on the early whorls, tawny later.
 The spire is conical with a deep-set suture.

 Distribution

 The Amoria damonii complex includes four large, evidently correlated populations of Amoria, whose distribution extends from Cape Leeuwin (S.W.
 Australia) to the northern east coast of Queensland, i.e. for more than 6,500 km of coastline.
 Such a large range, rare in Volutidae, is even more unusual for an Amoria.
 This long stretch of coastline implies genetic differentiation and favours polytypism, giving rise to many taxonomic problems.

 Habitat

 These marine gastropod molluscs occur in tropical zones on continental shelf, intertidal and subtidal waters, at depths of 0 to 90 m.